fardinafdideh/MEG-processing-and-dynamic-time-resolved-laminar-MEG-source-localisation-MRI-informed-/README.md

 # Tracking Information Flow in Dynamic Communication in the Brain Networks: Optimal Localization of the Brain Sources ~~and Developing Functional Connectivity Approaches~~ using MEG

-## Cortical (White matter, in-between, Pial) Dynamics Reconstructed using MEG
+## Cortical (White matter, in-between, Pial) Dynamics Reconstructed using MEG (Developed Toolbox Forking from [pipelines-ilcb](https://github.com/brovelli/pipelines-ilcb))
 ![](ppt/whiteInbetweenPial-layer-source-space.gif)

-## Developed Toolbox for Manually Selecting Spatial Priors in Source Reconstruction
+## Developed Toolbox for Manually Selecting Multiple Spatial Priors in the Source Reconstruction Problem
 ![](ppt/spatialPriorManualSelection.gif)

 ## Tracking Information Flow in Dynamic Communication in the Brain Networks